-History is taught as a discrete subject for one afternoon (1 hour per week) from Years 1-6.
-The skills within history or the historical unit can be linked to other subjects to engage the curiosity of the children such as reading, writing, Art, D.T, Science, Maths and P.E.
+History is taught as a discrete subject for one afternoon (2 hours per week) on a 2-week timetable from Years 1-6.
+The skills within History or the historical unit can be linked to other subjects to engage the curiosity of the children such as reading, writing, Art, D.T, Science, Maths and P.E.